- What causes vasculitis?

 We believe that several points are worth keeping in mind:

-First, the symptoms of flares are usually very similar to the ones patients had when their diseases began.
-If headaches signaled the beginning of giant cell arteritis before, then the recurrence of headaches may indicate a disease flare.
+First, the symptoms of flares are usually very similar those experienced at the onset of disease.
+If headaches signaled the beginning of giant cell arteritis, then the recurrence of headaches may indicate a disease flare.
 If leg ulcers began as painful red lumps on the leg the first time, then the return of painful red lumps may mean that vasculitis is back.
 Patients must become experts about their own manifestations of vasculitis so that they can recognize them immediately, consult their doctors, and begin appropriate treatment before serious damage occurs.

 Finally, because vasculitis treatments require careful monitoring by doctors, patients should discuss any changes in treatment with their physicians.
 Increasing or decreasing medications without consulting a physician may lead to trouble.